 Average Weather in Telsen Argentina

-In Telsen, the summers are warm and mostly clear, the winters are chilly and partly cloudy, and it is dry and windy year round.
+In Telsen, the summers are warm and mostly clear, the winters are very cold and partly cloudy, and it is dry and windy year round.
 Over the course of the year, the temperature typically varies from 32°F to 86°F and is rarely below 22°F or above 97°F.

 The cool season lasts for 3.2 months, from May 17 to August 23, with an average daily high temperature below 58°F. The coldest day of the year is July 3, with an average low of 32°F and high of 51°F.